 The slayer’s buff vampire boyfriend broke hearts when he left Sunnydale to star in his own spin-off but five series of Angel dealt with any disappointment.

 David Boreanaz wasn’t out of work for long when the show was cancelled in 2004, though.
-He’s been playing Agent Seeley Booth on Bones since 2005 and is almost equally well known for both roles at this stage.
+He played Agent Seeley Booth on Bones for more than a decade and is almost equally well known for both roles at this stage.

 James Marsters (Spike)